isabella232/dynamic-media-classic.en-1/help/psd-files.md

   * **Keep Original Color Space** - Retains the original color space of the image.

   * **Custom From > To** - Opens menus so you can choose a Convert From and Convert To color space.
-You can choose a standard Photoshop color space or a color space you uploaded to Dynamic Media Classic.
+You can choose a standard Photoshop color space or a color space you uploaded to Adobe Dynamic Media Classic.
 See [ICC profiles](/help/icc-profiles.md).

 * **Photoshop Options**

   * **Maintain Layers** - Rips the layers in the PSD, if any, into individual assets.
 The asset layers remain associated with the PSD.
-You can view them by opening the PSD file in Detail view and selecting the layer panel.
+You can view them by opening the PSD file in Detail View and selecting the layer panel.
 See Viewing and editing layers in a PSD file.

   * **Create Template** - Creates a template from the layers in the PSD file.